Swimming with Whales in the Wild: Beluga Baby!

 Swimming with Whales in the Wild: Diving with Whales!

 I jumped in the freezing water ready to go swimming with whales.
 I had volunteered to be at the end of the rope, as I had heard that was the best spot to be able to see and interact with the beluga whales.
 Hand-over-hand on the rope, I pulled my way to the end of the rope in the freezing water.
 The zodiac boat pulled two ropes behind it.
 Another girl was at the end of the other rope (Canadian Kim Gray of Toque and Canoe).
-She started singing lullabies to the beluga whales, even though there weren’t very many in sight at the time.
-We had heard that they were attracted to singing in the water.
+She started singing lullabies to the beluga whales.
+As we had heard that they were attracted to singing in the water.

 Swimming with Whales in the Wild: Beluga baby!

 I was out there for a good 25 minutes when I only saw two belugas pass by me at least 6 feet away.
 And I was freezing, so I decided to go back in.
 I could just view them from the boat, as I decided I had had enough of the cold water.
-Once myself and other snorkelers came in (my travel partner Annette Slowik-White of Bucket list Journey braved the water too), we kept watching Kim at the end of the rope.
+Once myself and other snorkelers came in, we kept watching Kim at the end of the rope.
 She was singing and we noticed that the beluga whales started to swarm around her and the boat!

 Swimming with Whales in the Wild: Beluga Whales in the Wild